‘The Young And The Restless’ Recap For Wednesday, August 15: Summer Accuses Phyllis Of Cheating

 Micheal (Christian LeBlanc) confronted Phyllis (Gina Tognoni) for not supporting Lauren (Tracey Bregman).
 He could not believe she’d back Billy (Jason Thompson) when the “Jabotique” meant direct competition for Fenmore’s.
 Phyllis is Lauren’s friend, and Michael expected her to have his wife’s back.
 He even confided that Lauren wants to get out of her Jabot contract.
 Phyllis promised to reassure Lauren.

 They also discussed Michael representing Lily (Christel Khalil), and Phyllis admitted that she wouldn’t blame Devon (Bryton James) for never forgiving Lily.
-Micheal pointedly asked Phyllis if Hilary would want her legacy to be tearing apart a family and taking a mother from her children.
+Michael pointedly asked Phyllis if Hilary would want her legacy to be tearing apart a family and taking a mother from her children.
 Later Phyllis actually provided a sympathetic ear for Lily at Hamilton Winters Group.
 Michael also showed up and warned Lily to prepare for any possibility even though he assured her she would receive leniency due to her lack of a record and visible remorse.

 At the Dive Bar, Nick (Joshua Morrow) and Sharon (Sharon Case) continued planning their wedding.
 As they waited on their wedding coordinator, Victor (Eric Braeden) showed up and gave Nick a hard time over missing work at Dark Horse to taste wedding cakes.
 He doesn’t think Nick will ever be successful with that type of work ethic.
 Nick said he refused to allow work to be his entire life.